joshtynjala/optimizing-performance-for-the-flash-platform/benchmarking-and-deploying/benchmarking.md

 Flash Builder is shipped with a profiler that allows you to benchmark your code with a high level of detail.
-Note: Use the debugger version of Flash Player to access the profiler, or you’ll get an error message.
+Note: Use the debugger version of Flash Player to access the profiler, or you'll get an error message.
 The profiler can also be used with content produced in Adobe Flash Professional.
 To do that, load the compiled SWF file from an ActionScript or Flex project into Flash Builder, and you can run the profiler on it.
-For more information on the profiler, see “Profiling Flex applications” in
+For more information on the profiler, see "Profiling Flex applications" in
 [Using Flash Builder 4](https://web.archive.org/web/20150219140156/http://help.adobe.com/en_US/Flex/4.0/UsingFlashBuilder/index.html).

 ## FlexPMD